- Patients

 If you’re concerned about bowel cancer symptoms, it’s important to visit your GP who will assess your symptoms and, if necessary, refer you for diagnostic tests.

-Your consultant may then refer you to one of our expert consultants who specialise in cancers affecting the colon and rectum for diagnostics imaging scans (including CT, PET-CT, MRI or ultrasound).
+Your consultant may then refer you to one of our expert consultants who specialise in cancers affecting the colon and rectum for diagnostic imaging such as CT scans, PET-CT scan, MRI or ultrasound.
 You may also need to see one of our specialist dietitians.

 Bowel cancer screening

 Bowel screening checks for signs of bowel cancer when there are no symptoms.
 This can help find cancer earlier.
-If you’re between 60 to 74 years old, the NHS offers bowel screening checks every two years.
+If you’re between 60 to 74 years old, the NHS offers bowel cancer test kits for screening every two years.
 However, if you have symptoms you should speak to your GP or contact us, no matter your age.

 Bowel cancer treatment overview